a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 ## Data Source

-For this project, we are going to ETL and query twitter data.
+For this project, we are going to summarize, query and analyze twitter data.
 And as we already talked on [how to stream twitter data into Hadoop HDFS](https://a-djebali.github.io/hadoop-flume-stream-data/), then that last is our data source.

 ## Data Structure (tweet data)